breezko/titandash/README.md

 - Activate chosen in game skills on a specified cooldown, with the option to wait for one specific skill before activating others.
 - Automatically level up the sword master, skills and heroes in game with a specified amount of intensity (clicks).
 - Automatically prestige after a specified amount of minutes spent in a run or once a certain stage has been reached.
-- Prestige can also be configured to occur once a percentage of your max stage has been reached.
+    - Choose a percent of your max stage to prestige at (99, 99.7, 100.1, etc).
 - Upgrade a specific artifact after a prestige takes place.
+    - Upgrade a specified tier(s) of artifacts (one per prestige).
+    - Shuffle list to upgrade different ones each session.
 - Participate in tournaments when they become available (enter/collect rewards).
 - Hatch and collect any eggs when they become available.
 - Participate in clan battles with the option to enable an additional fight after the first one (diamonds).